top of page

 Types of Depression

-• Major Depressive Disorder (MDD) – the classic, long-lasting type of depression
+• Major Depressive Disorder (MDD) – the traditional variety of the long-term kind of depression

-• Persistent Depressive Disorder (Dysthymia) – low-level, chronic depression
+• Persistent Depressive Disorder (Dysthymia) low chronic depression

-• Treatment-Resistant Depression – doesn’t respond to standard medications
+• Treatment-Resistant Depression – does not react to usual drugs

 Treatment Options